day8/re-frame/docs/FAQs/Null-Dispatched-Events.md

    which is dispatched.
 It is this intent which the event handler must later facilitate.

 So, in summary, re-frame view functions should transform DOM events into re-frame `events` which capture user intent: "a button was clicked" becomes `user wants to delete item with id 42`

-So, philosophically, low-level DOM details have no place in an event.
+As a result, philosophically, low-level DOM objects have no place in an event.

 ***